Our Work with CDFIs

-As part of its ongoing Capacity Building Initiative, the CDFI Fund presents a series designed to help CDFIs successfully finance and provide services to community health centers (CHCs) in underserved communities.
-Conducted by Opportunity Finance Network, the series will provide advanced training and technical assistance, including one-on-one assistance, and a forum for peer learning for CDFIs to establish and improve services that are critical to the needs of CHCs in an evolving environment.
-Training sessions will cover topics such as health care sector trends, underwriting program designs for lending to CHCs, and other relevant subjects.
-Technical assistance will be available to CDFIs that participate in the training sessions; details of the assistance are in development.
+As part of its ongoing Capacity Building Initiative, the CDFI Fund presents a series of free technical assistance webinars designed to help CDFIs successfully finance and provide services to community health centers (CHCs) in underserved communities.
+Conducted by Opportunity Finance Network, the series will provide CDFIs with best practices from the leading experts in the field.

 2014 Opportunity Finance Network Conference

 Save the date!
 Join more than 1,000 CDFI practitioners, funders, investors, and policymakers for four days of learning, networking, and opportunities.
 The conference curriculum is under development; visit the Opportunity Finance Network's conference page for updates.